F1 2026 driver line-ups: new-look grid is confirmed for next season

 Kimi Antonelli will also remain at the team for a second season

-After months of insisting that it would agree new deals with its drivers, Mercedes has now locked down its team for 2026.
+After months of insisting that it would agree new deals with its drivers last year, Mercedes finally locked down its team for 2026.

 Team boss Toto Wolff had described its 2025 line-up of George Russell and rookie Kimi Antonelli as the “future”, and this remains true — for 2026 at least.

-Mercedes has only confirmed that Singapore GP race-winner Russell and Antonelli will continue into next year, with no detail about further extensions, although Wolff has previously spoken of “complicated” options which could see the contracts run for “much longer”.
+Mercedes has only confirmed that Singapore GP race-winner Russell and Antonelli will continue racing in 2026, with no detail about further extensions, although Wolff has previously spoken of “complicated” options which could see the contracts run for “much longer”.

-At one point in the season, Wolff admitted speaking to Max Verstappen and his manager about a potential move, but it always looked more likely that he’d stick with his existing line-up.
+At one point last season, Wolff admitted speaking to Max Verstappen and his manager about a potential move, but it always looked more likely that he’d stick with his existing line-up.

-Russell has proved his pace and dependability in a car that has shown occasional flashes of speed, while Antonelli’s arrival as a rookie in 2025 was always billed as a two-year project, with one season to get up to speed on F1 with a view to being immediately on the pace in 2026.
+Russell has proved his pace and dependability in a car that has shown occasional flashes of speed, while Antonelli’s arrival as a rookie in 2025 was always billed as a two-year project, with one season to get up to speed before being immediately on the pace in 2026.

 “Confirming our driver line-up was always just a matter of when, not if,” said Wolff.
 “We wanted to take our time, handle the negotiations properly and make sure everyone, on all sides, was happy.
 I’m pleased we have done that.